oracle-livelabs/em-omc/mysql/oci-oraca-mysql/e-lab-four-app-monitoring/enbale_om_services.md

 Span error message shows that the table **A1P_USERS** is missing in the wine database which resulted in the error in this particular trace.

- >**Note:** With APM its easy to query the trace and span data using the trace query language and explore other tabs (Users, SQLs, Web Apps, Sessions, etc..) in trace explorer to get quick insights into application performance.
+ >**Note:** With APM its easy to query the trace and span data using the trace query language.
+Explore other tabs (Users, SQLs, Web Apps, Sessions, etc..) in trace explorer to get quick insights into application performance.

 ## Task 7: Enable Logging Analytics Service